mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 > Note: the "internal_node_id" in the above routines refers to the RustworkX.PyGraph node_id as do
 > the sets and lists of node_ids.

-If you wish to extract NetworkX.Graph edges then you will need a tuple of node_ids.
+If you wish to extract NetworkX.Graph edges, then you will need a tuple of node_ids.
 First you need to get the RustworkX.PyGraph node_ids for an edge, given its RustworkX edge_id (an integer), and then you need to use the `original_nx_node_id_for_internal_node_id()` routine to get the original NX node_ids for the edge.
 The routines to do this are: